Pre-Lie algebras up to homotopy with divided powers and homotopy of operadic mapping spaces: A mapping space in the category of non-symmetric operads

 We can check that the functor $\mathcal{F}:\text{\normalfont Seq}_\mathbb{K}\longrightarrow\mathcal{O}p$ is left adjoint to the forgetful functor $\omega:\mathcal{O}p\longrightarrow\text{\normalfont Seq}_\mathbb{K}$ which forgets the operad structure:

 This adjunction implies the following result.

 \begin{prop}[{see \cite[Theorem 1.1]{muro}}] The category $\mathcal{O}p$ is endowed with a cofibrantly generated model structure such that the forgetful functor $\omega:\mathcal{O}p\longrightarrow\text{\normalfont Seq}_\mathbb{K}$ creates weak-equivalences and fibrations.
-Cofibrations are given by the left lifting property. \end{prop}
+Cofibrations are given by the left lifting property with respect to acyclic fibrations. \end{prop}

 \begin{remarque} In the following subsections, we also use the notion of cofree cooperad generated by a sequence $M$ such that $M(0)=0$.
 For every $k\geq 0$ and $n\geq 1$, let $\underline{\mathcal{PRT}_k}^0(n)$ be the subset of $\underline{\mathcal{PRT}_k}(n)$ given by trees $\underline{T}$ such that $\text{\normalfont val}_{\underline{T}}(v)\neq 0$ for every $v\in V_{\underline{T}}$.
 Let $\underline{\mathcal{T}ree_k}^0(n):=\mathbb{K}[\underline{\mathcal{PRT}_k}^0(n)]$.
 Then the sequence $\underline{\mathcal{T}ree}^0$ defined by